Design and Technology

 Electrical Systems are introduced in KS2.

-In addition, the children will explore pre-existing products like Don’t Buzz the Wire and Operation and use their pre-existing knowledge of circuits to create their own electronic board game.
+In Year 5/6, the children will explore pre-existing products like Don’t Buzz the Wire and Operation and use their pre-existing knowledge of circuits to create their own electronic board game.
+They may choose to use micro:bits to add timers, lights or sensors to make the game interactive.

 Contact Us